tecrogue/code-with-codespaces-update/.github/steps/X-finish.md

 - You learned how to use custom images in your codespace.
 - You learned how to customize your codespace.
 - You learned how to personalize your codespace.
+- You learned how to remove unused codespaces.

 ### Additional learning and resources